Skip to main content

 Frequently Asked Questions

-As a successor trustee in Delaware, you have fiduciary duties to manage trust assets prudently and distribute them according to the trust terms.
-Unlike probate, trust administration is private and does not require court involvement.
+A successor trustee in Delaware has a fiduciary duty to manage trust assets prudently, notify beneficiaries, pay debts and taxes, and distribute assets according to the trust terms.12 Del.
+C. § 3301 et seq.
+(Ch.
+33); 12 Del.
+C. § 3501 et seq.
+(Ch.
+35)Verified Apr 14, 2026 Unlike probate, trust administration is private and does not require court involvement.

 Is this your situation?